Summer 2022 Schedule

 SAIC cannot cash personal checks, nor will most banks.
 If you need to wire money to a student, the closest Currency Exchange to the residence hall is located at 100 West Randolph Street (312.236.4811).

 Supplies are the responsibility of the student.
-While ECPSI may provide some basic materials for the first class meeting and instructor demonstrations, students should expect to purchase additional supplies estimated at $300 in Session 1, 2, or 3, and $450 in Session 4.
+While ECPSI may provide some basic materials for the first class meeting and instructor demonstrations, students should expect to purchase additional supplies estimated at $300-$450.

 Supply lists will be available in late May for Session 1 courses, with Sessions 2, 3, and 4 distributed shortly thereafter via our ECPSI Supply List Website.
 All enrolled students will be emailed a link to the website, so make sure to provide us with an active email.
 Students are encouraged to bring any materials they would like to use not on the supply list, and students that live out of town can purchase everything they need when they arrive.
 Instructors will go over supplies on the first day as well.